yaobinwen/robin_on_rails/misc/english/Vocabulary/Synonyms.md

     - _The decision will have to be ratified (= approved) by the executive board._
 - argue
   - lock horns (with someone): To get into an argument with someone.
+- artificial
+  - contrived: _adj, disapproving_ 牵強的 artificial and difficult to believe
+    - _I enjoyed the film, but felt the ending was a bit contrived._
+    - _His excuse sounded a bit contrived._
+  - stilted: _adj, disapproving_ 生硬的 (of a person's behaviour or way of speaking or writing) too formal and not smooth or natural
+    - _He writes in a formal and somewhat stilted style._
+    - _The dialogue sounded stilted and unnatural, perhaps because of the translation from the original Russian._
 - ask
   - interrogate: 审问，盘问
     - _Thousands of dissidents have been interrogated or imprisoned in recent weeks._